How should we manage our district's waste?

 The Solid Waste Management and Minimisation Bylaw 2018 is one of the tools Council uses to manage these services, it was last updated in 2018 and is now due to be reviewed.

-Submissions close Sunday 29 September.
+Submissions closed on Sunday 29 September.

 Key Issues

-We welcome feedback on any part of the draft Bylaw, however we think these three issues are particularly important.
 Click on an issue below to read more about what we're proposing.
 To learn about the other changes we're considering, please view the Consultation Document.

 Frequently Asked Questions